 - If a retransmission is indicated for CBG-based transmissions, if a bit value in the code block group transmission information (CBGTI) field is '0' or '1' as described in subclause 5.1.7.2 in [8], 'ACK' or 'NACK' is assumed for the corresponding CBG in the corresponding PUSCH(s), respectively.

+Explicit HARQ-ACK feedback for the purpose of contention window adjustment in this subclause is determined based on valid HARQ-ACK in the CG-DFI as described in subclause 10.5 in [7].

-- The reference duration corresponding to a channel occupancy initiated by the UE including transmission of PUSCH(s) is defined in this subclause as a duration starting from the beginning of the channel occupancy until the end of the first slot where at least one unicast PUSCH is transmitted over all the resources allocated for the PDSCH, or until the end of the first transmission burst by the gNB that contains unicast PUSCH(s) transmitted over all the resources allocated for the PDSCH, whichever occurs earlier, .
-If the channel occupancy includes a unicast PDSCH, but it does not include any unicast PDSCH transmitted over all the resources allocated for that PUSCH, then, the duration of the first transmission burst by the UE within the channel occupancy that contains PUSCH(s) is the reference duration for CWS adjustment.
+- The reference duration corresponding to a channel occupancy initiated by the UE including transmission of PUSCH(s) is defined in this subclause as a duration starting from the beginning of the channel occupancy until the end of the first slot where at least one unicast PUSCH is transmitted over all the resources allocated for the PDSCH, or until the end of the first transmission burst by the gNB that contains unicast PUSCH(s) transmitted over all the resources allocated for the PDSCH, whichever occurs earlier, and the duration starting no later than a number of symbols provided by cg-minDFIDelay-r1 before an UL grant or a CG-DFI.
+If the channel occupancy includes a unicast PDSCH, but it does not include any unicast PDSCH transmitted over all the resources allocated for that PUSCH, and the duration starting no later than a number of symbols provided by cg-minDFIDelay-r1 before an UL grant or a CG-DFI, then, the duration of the first transmission burst by the UE within the channel occupancy that contains PUSCH(s) is the reference duration for CWS adjustment.